Vegz78/McAirpos/ansible/README.md

 ## Optional

-For long lists of hosts, add all RecalBox machines to a group named `arcades` in the inventory file `/etc/ansible/hosts`.
+For long lists of _targets_, add all Recalbox machines to a group named `arcades` in the inventory file `/etc/ansible/hosts`.

 ```ini
 [arcades]